Growth Diagrams and Minuscule Polygon Configurations in the Affine Grassmannian: Proof of Proposition

-Note that if $\mu_i$ is negative then we get the following picture where we omitted a number of initial ``negative'' columns on the right.
+The corresponding portion of face A's break path consists of $a-i_l+1$ horizontal steps, then $h_l-a$ slanted steps, followed by $b-h_l$ horizontal steps, and finally $j_l+b$ slanted steps.
+For the example above, there are $1$, $4$, $2$, $3$ such steps respectively.
+Certain consecutive segments may be empty, but there is at least one slanted step since we are assuming $\nu_k=\lambda_k+1$ for some $k\in [i_l,j_l]$.
+More importantly, there is at most one position where a slanted step is followed by a horizontal step, i.e. there is at most one out elbow.
+Furthermore, if there is such an out elbow on face A, then it must occur at strip $h_l+1$, the same strip at which the break path of face B contains an out elbow.

-This corresponds to a portion of face A's break path that starts with consecutive horizontal steps, then a number of consecutive slanted steps, followed by horizontal steps, and finally slanted steps.
-It is possible that any one of these four consecutive segments is empty, but in any case there is at most one spot where a slanted step is followed by a horizontal step, i.e. there is at most one out elbow.
-Furthermore, if the break path of face A does have an out elbow at say strip $k$, then the break path of B must also have an out elbow at strip $k$ because of the values of $\mu$, $\nu$, $\lambda$ on this interval.
-Thus $[i_k,j_k]$ contains two subintervals, $[\alpha_1,\beta_1]$ and $[\alpha_2,\beta_2]$, that consist of indices for which the corresponding part of $\lambda$ has a box added to it.
-See figure $\ref{break paths of interval}$.
+If there is no out elbow on face A, then the break path begins with consecutive horizontal steps (possibly none), followed by consecutive slanted steps.
+This means that $\nu_k=\lambda_k+1$ for indices $k$ in a terminal subinterval of $[i_l,j_l]$.
+Since the special cases of the previous proposition cannot arise, $\rho_k=\mu_k-1$ for all such $k$, which is dominant because $\mu_{j_l}>\mu_{j_l+1}$, so this agrees with the local condition.

-Let the $i$th shave step excavate face A$_i$ to reveal the smaller face A$_{i+1}$.
-This eliminates the $i$th strip, so face A$_{i+1}$ consists of the strips indexed by $i+1$ to $n+1$.
-In particular, the $i$th shave reveals the $i$th step of the break path of the bottom left face and hence determines $\rho_i$ from $\mu_i$.
-If there is a slant between the $i$th and $i+1$st strips of face A$_i$ and the $i+1$st strip is not increased during the shaving then a box is removed from $\mu_i$ to get $\rho_i$.
-If this happened for an $i\in [\alpha_1,\beta_1]$, then $\mu$ would yield a nondominant $\rho$.
-We will show that this doesn't happen because the special cases of the shave steps perform the desired sorting.
+Now suppose that face A does have an out elbow.
+Let A$_1$ denote face A, and define A$_k$ so that the $k$th shave step excavates face A$_k$ to reveal the smaller face A$_{k+1}$.
+Face A$_{k+1}$ consists of the strips indexed by $k+1$ to $n+1$.
+In particular, the $k$th shave step reveals the $k$th step of the break path of the bottom left face and hence determines $\rho_k$ from $\mu_k$.
+If there is a slant between the $k$ and $k+1$ strips of face A$_k$ and the weight along the $k+1$ strip is not increased during the shave step, then $\rho_k=\mu_k-1$.
+If this happened for $k\in [\alpha_1+1,h_l]$, then $\mu$ would yield a nondominant $\rho$.
+We will show that this does not happen because the special cases of the shave steps perform the desired sorting.